ChalesYu/S400CA-Hackintosh/README.md

 <del> I have installed MacOS sierra 10.12 at S400CA with some bugs</del>

-Please add FakeSMC.kext and apfs.efi by yourself
+Please add FakeSMC.kext(with sensor plugins) by yourself

 ### Note:

-  For the latest version of Macos .Only update clover and kext files should be OK
+  For the latest version of Macos .Only update clover , apfs.efi and kext files should be OK

   If your notebook don't have '8086:1E3A' in the PCI tree, you can try to remove '-igmeioff' from 'Boot-Arguments'.